The Verbena genus is large, contains both annuals and perennials, and has a range in height from 10 cm through to 1.4 m (4 inches to 4 1/2 feet).

 Foliage: Simple.
 Opposite.
 Hairy.
 Ovate.
 Lanceolate.
 Sometimes lobed; toothed.

-If growing Verbena indoors first then sow about two months before the last frost.
-The Verbena seeds should first be sown into a pot; next cover with a plastic bag; put in the fridge for two weeks; then allow to germinate in the dark at a temperature of 18 to 24 degrees centigrade.
+If growing Verbena indoors first, then sow about two months before the last frost.
+The Verbena seeds should first be sown into a pot; next cover with a plastic bag; put in the fridge for two weeks.